Article I: GENERAL PROVISIONS

 The Board shall have the authority to establish such Standing and special committees as deemed appropriate to the discharge of its responsibilities.
 Each Standing Committee shall have a written description, including a statement of purpose and responsibilities.

 Committees will identify tasks they decide to complete as well as those tasks assigned by the Board.
 The Chair and the President shall be ex officio voting members of each Standing Committee with one exception: neither the Board Chair nor the President shall serve as members of the Audit Committee.

 Section 2: Executive Committee.

-The Executive Committee shall, when the Board is not in session, exercise and discharge the powers and duties of the Board in all matters as to which, in the judgment of the Committee, the welfare of the College shall require action before the next meeting of the Board, except the Committee shall be prohibited from taking any of the following actions:
+The Executive Committee shall, when the Board is not in session, exercise and discharge the powers and duties of the Board in all matters as to which, in the judgment of the Committee, the welfare of the University shall require action before the next meeting of the Board, except the Committee shall be prohibited from taking any of the following actions: